Updated July 7, 2020

-Q: How will I meet with my academic advisor to register for Fall 2020?
+Q: How can I meet with my academic advisor to discuss Fall 2020 course registration?

 A: Your advisor is listed on your degree evaluation with a hyperlink to their email address.
 If your advisor is not listed, please email your department chairperson (contact information can be found on the SCSU website and Southern’s online directory).

 Q: I have not declared a major yet; can I meet with someone to get advisement about declaring a major?

 A: Yes, Exploratory students have been assigned an academic advisor in one of the Academic Advising Centers (AACs).
 Please visit the Academic Advising's website for more information, including contact info and appointment scheduling links.